 Unlike simple mixed powders, these targets are engineered with carefully controlled elemental ratios, taking into account each metal’s ionic reactivity, diffusion behavior, and oxidation characteristics.

-Superconducting compositions designed from SEC Theory
+Superconducting compositions designed from MEL Theory

 High purity, high density, and uniform microstructure